onmyway133/plan-for-dummy-dev/README.md

 They can do it, so I can to it do

-# What's this repo ?
+# What's in this repo ?

 This repos is a best place to list the road map to achieve my goal.